ian-chuang/Aubo-Robot-ROS/README.md

 This repository contains experimental drivers for running Aubo i5 with ROS using Aubo's experimental servoj function.
 Please contact Aubo for the servoj C++ binaries.

-**WARNING:** This implementation is still unstable.
+**WARNING:** This implementation is still unstable. **PLEASE TEST IN SIMULATION MODE FIRST**.
+TO SWITCH TO SIMULATION MODE, NAVIGATE TO TEACH/CONTROL WINDOW ON AUBO TEACH PENDANT AND SWITCH TO SIMULATED CONTROL.
 Always have an emergency stop ready to push.
 When running servoj, the robot frequently hits a joint acceleration limit and throws an error.
 Work is ongoing to apply joint acceleration limits to the hardware interface.

 ## Requirements
 - Aubo software v4.5.57-a14